stealjs/steal/docs/system-stealPath.md

 @property {String} System.stealPath
 @parent StealJS.config

-Specify the path to `steal.js`'s root folder and set many other configuration values as side effects.
+Specify the path to the `steal.js` root folder and set many other configuration values as side effects.
 This should not typically be called directly.

 @option {String}